ralfspoeth/json/README.md

 which operates around immutable data structures for the JSON elements, that is: text to JSON and JSON to text.

-The library contains some standard conversion functions that support JSON to Record, JSON to array or Collection, and JSON to primitive conversions as well as some JSON to Object conversions whenever the target class supports a conversion from a String.
+The library contains some standard query functions which are to be used to transform JSON elements into objects of arbitrary classes.

-It does not provide generalized Object-to-JSON or JSON-to-Object (de-)serialization nor are there any plans to do so in the future.
+Beta versions provided support for the direct conversion of JSON objects into `record`s, JSON arrays into `List`s or arrays and more, but these efforts were getting increasingly complex and not utterly sufficient.
+Search for Brian Goetz on the topic of serialization in youtube...

 ## Motivation